 Similar schedules

 Finding someone with a similar schedule is essential.
 If you’re in bed by nine for an early morning class, you don’t want a night owl who’s up playing music until three.
 Addressing your class and work schedule is a crucial part of successfully cohabiting a space.
-Additionally, if you are particular about your study sessions, make sure your roommate is respectful of your expectations.
-Finding someone with a compatible schedule and similar studying preferences is a way to avoid these issues.
+If you work or study from home, agree on quiet hours, call locations, and guest expectations (WFH Research).

 Good communication